JivoChat/JivoSDK-Android/README_en.md

 -   New messages indicator inside the integrated app
 -   PUSH notifications

-### Current version: 2.5.7
+### Current version: 2.6.0

 List of changes:

--   updated AGP to version 8.9.3
+-   added the ability to change the language
--   fixed UI bugs
+-   fixed errors that caused the SDK not work correctly

 ### Known Issues:
 - There is a problem with displaying colors in **SDK** chat on **Xiaomi** devices.
 Solution - add a flag to your application's styles: